mediabeastnz/silverstripe-imgix/readme.md

 $Image.FillMax(150,150) // Returns a 100x100px image (like Fill but prevents up-sampling)
 $Image.CropWidth(150) // Returns a 150x100px image (trims excess pixels off the x axis from the center)
 $Image.CropHeight(50) // Returns a 200x50px image (trims excess pixels off the y axis from the center)
+$Image.Fill(150,150).Top // Crop from the top of the image, down
+$Image.Fill(150,150).Bottom // Crop from the bottom of the image, up
+$Image.Fill(150,150).Left // Crop from the left of the image, right
+$Image.Fill(150,150).Right // Crop from the right of the image, left
+$Image.Fill(150,150).Faces // If faces are detected in the image, attempts to center the crop to them
+$Image.Fill(150,150).Entropy // Automatically finds and crops to an area of interest by looking for busy sections of the image
+$Image.Fill(150,150).Edges // Automatically finds an crops to an area of interest by performing edge detection looking for objects within an image

 // Padding functions (add space around an image)
 $Image.Pad(100,100) // Returns a 100x100px padded image, with white bars added at the top and bottom